 The bacteria that cause plague don’t die out; they can be found in low levels in certain rodents without affecting the rodents’ health.
 This is why pet owners need to be especially wary about fleas.
 Further, people can also become infected when they touch an infected rodent.

 Fleas are hard to spot, but the symptoms can be all too familiar.
 Cases of a severe flea infestation can include sore areas and rashes on your pet with mild cases resulting in incessant scratching – if you’re worried about a severe case on your pet, do consult your vet.

 An eighth of an inch long, they’re reddish-brown and really thin, so can be hard to see.
 You can buy a flea comb to brush your pet with, which will catch and enable you to easily identify them.
 Read more at Ross-Shire Journal…

 It’s difficult to get rid of fleas once they make their way into your home.
 Outside, it would take a hard frost to kill them, and the indoors provide plenty of warm spaces to sustain them.
-Even worse, it takes just 21 days to one flea to multiply to 1000.
+Even worse, it takes just 21 days for one flea to multiply to 1000.
 The best measures against fleas are preventative ones.